dev-itsarun/imdb-image-api/README.md

 **Images can be easily Embed anywhere directly using `<img>`  tag**

+[ It returns the very high quality image , so images may load slow on your site ]

 ## How to use :
   Pass Imdb Media Url as a file parameter to API
   EX :